 These 10 Iconic Foods In North Carolina Will Have Your Mouth Watering

-In my personal opinion, I think southern cuisine is some of the most amazing cuisine I’ve ever tried.
+In our professional opinions, we think southern cuisine is some of the most amazing cuisine we’ve ever tried.
 Sure, a lot of it is fried and cooked in a lot of butter…but who cares?
 You only live once.
-So you might as well try all the amazing dishes North Carolina has to offer, like these 10.
+So you might as well try all the amazing and iconic dishes North Carolina has to offer, like all this staple NC food:

-Ok, now I’m officially starving!
-I think I know which one I’ll have first…what about you?
+Ok, now we’re officially starving!
+We think we know which one we’ll have first…what about you?
 Are there any you would add to this list?
 What good ol’ NC food calls to you the loudest?
 Tell us your thoughts in the comments!